hrishiakhade/zendesk_coding_challenge_2022/README.md

 # Zendesk coding challenge for summer 2022 internship

+## Project Overview
+This project is built using react for front end and node for backend.

+### React Frontend :
+ Front end File structure
+.

+    ├── src
+    │   ├── assets             # All icons
+    │   ├── components               # Re-use component for project
+            ├── ErrorMsg             # Error component
+            ├── Header               # Zendesk text header compoenent ├── Pagination           # Pagination list view component ├── TicketDetailsModal   # Component for Ticket Details ├── TicketList           # Component for displaying all the tickets in list │   ├── utils             # All helper functions ├── api-helpers          # Contains api's used in the project ├── common-helpers       #  Common functions used
+            ├── constant             #  Contains string constants
+    │   ├── App.css                  # Global styles
+    │   ├── App.js                   # Register route
+    │   └── ...
+    └── ...

 ## Installation Guide

 ### Step 1: Setting up the project locally - Clone the project: